 The Philippines is an archipelago composed of over 7000 islands.
 The most recent official count puts the number to 7164 islands.
 How does this affect you?
 Well, it means you have literally thousands of options to go to!

 It also means you have to take local flights to get to travel to different provinces or ferry to neighboring ones.

 Flights in the Philippines are expensive if bought in regular price.
 Depending on the destination, a local ticket may cost P4000-7000 one way.
 Make sure to watch out for promos from budget airlines to get tickets priced P1000-1500 one way.

 The Philippines is rich in natural resources and it has some of the most beautiful beaches you can find in Asia.
-These beaches can be found in Boracay, Palawan, Cebu, Sorsogon, and a hundred others in off-beaten tracks.
+These can be found in Boracay, Palawan, and Cebu.
+Even off-beat provinces such as Sorsogon have great beaches!